 When traveling to California, parents/caregivers should be mindful and check the laws regulating the use of car seats in public and private transportation.
 Parents are liable and may get hefty fines for not using the age and size-appropriate car seats for their children.
 More importantly, transportation providers can refuse to offer services or will most definitely pray on parents by charging extra car-seat fees.
 If you must travel to sunny California but lugging your car seat is a logistical nightmare, plan your pick-ups and drop-offs with Ride In Bliss because they are the only car service company that will provide free-of-charge car-seats for children of all ages.

-Our services are available in Chicago area, Milwaukee, Los Angeles and Phoenix.
+Our services are available in Chicago area, Milwaukee, Los Angeles, New York, New Jersey, and Phoenix.